 In this course, senior legal studies bachelor's students will begin planning and preparing their careers as paralegals or other legal professionals.
 Students will research and develop a career plan and network through guest speakers, field trips, and other opportunities to interact with legal professionals.
-They will also refine their resumes and curriculum vita and create a portfolio of legal writing completed in other classes.
-Prerequisites: Completion of 80 or more credits selected field.
-Experiential learning occurs through the preparation of a detailed legal memo or brief focusing on guestions of law and fact relevant to the selected field.
-Prerequisite: LGL100/LGS110 Foundations in Law and LGL211/LGS280 Legal Research and Writina II Terms Offered: As needed
+They will also refine their resumes and curriculum vita and create a portfolio of legal writing completed in other classes

+Prerequisites: Completion of 90 or more credits Terms Offered: FL, WI